The St. Louis Park Police Department offers a number of ways for community members to volunteer and get involved.

 - Attending the annual block captains' meeting.

 In exchange for their service, block captains report an increased sense of neighborhood pride and improved relationships.
-If you would like to volunteer to be a block captain or want more information, call Community Outreach Officer Alex Draeger at 952.924.2661.
-Neighborhood Watch Block Captain Application.
+If you would like to volunteer to be a block captain or want more information, call Community Outreach Officer Ken Sysko at 952.924.2661, or complete the neighborhood watch block captain application.

 Block captains must be St. Louis Park residents and at least 18 years old.